 Attested: Durolavi at position 262 in the Ravenna Cosmography, in its tour of harbour estuaries

-Notes: The modern river Blyth is a silted-up remnant of a much bigger Roman-era estuary, presumably called *Lavi.
+Notes: Notice the significant distance between the presumptive local Central Place and the outer lips of the estuary.
+The modern river Blyth is a silted-up remnant of a much bigger Roman-era estuary, whose likely layout is shown here by David Ratledge, and is remarkably similar to that of Durolevum (Ospringe, Kent).
 A Roman fort might have been lost to the sea there and this estuary may be a stronger candidate than the next one for the lost ecclesiastical centre Domnoc.
 Much Roman material has been found slightly downriver of Halesworth, around Wenhaston.
 Blythburgh became an important administrative centre in Saxon times, with Dunwich as its trading outpost.
-Modern Lavenham might contain an analogous Lav-, but it is on a different river system.
-It is also odd that a name that one would expect to apply to a river crossing, i.e. a place, is here applied to an estuary.
+Plenty of modern place names in Suffolk have prompted weak guesses that they came from a personal name Leofa (or similar), but the one most likely preserve a memory of Durolavi is Leiston, rather than Lavenham, which is on a different river system.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.